basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 That sentence is the reason most of this post is about verification.

+The road back also has to survive the same agents that motivated all of this.
+The PC pushes its backups over sftp as a user that owns every file in the repository, which means a compromised PC could delete or encrypt its own safety net.
+So the NAS snapshots the repository dataset on its own side, where the PC's credentials cannot reach: two days of hourly ZFS snapshots and two weeks of dailies that only root on the NAS can destroy.

 ## Rehearsing in a VM, again

 The [NAS migration]({{< ref "/post/truenas-to-nixos" >}}) taught me to rehearse the destructive step in a VM, so the flake grew a `pc-vmtest` target and I ran the whole install through `nixos-anywhere --vm-test`.